Atagait/DrrrAPI/README.md

   icon:(user icon),
   device:(desktop/tablet/mobile/bot),
   loginedAt:(login event timestamp),
-  player:(boolean - i don't know what this is for), role:(string - i don't know what this is for), visible:(boolean - i don't know what this is for), alive:(boolean - i don't know what this is for)
-}
+  player:(boolean - flags if you are playing Werewolf in a game room), role:(string - what your role/job is in Werewolf), visible:(boolean - unsure as of now, see issue #1), alive:(boolean - flags if you are alive or dead in Werewolf) }
 ```